 County, Utah.
 The new transmission line would parallel an existing distribution line that runs northwest, north and then northeast to Big Water.
-This new 138 kV transmission line alternative would be about 7 miles long across Utah SITLA-administered land, with a 138 kV connection to a new electrical substation on the BPS-2 site (Figure 1-7).
+This new 138 kV transmission line alternative would be about 7 miles long across Utah SITLA-administered land, with a 138 kV connection to the BPS-2 substation (Figure 1-7).

-The new BPS-2 Alternative Transmission Line would consist of a new 138 kV transmission line from Glen Canyon Substation parallel to the existing Rocky Mountain Power 230 kV transmission line, connecting to a new electrical substation on the BPS-2 site west of Big Water.
+The new BPS-2 Alternative Transmission Line would consist of a new 138 kV transmission line from Glen Canyon Substation parallel to the existing Rocky Mountain Power 230 kV transmission line, connecting to the BPS-2 substation west of Big Water.
 This new 138 kV transmission line alternative would be about 16.5 miles long in Coconino County, Arizona and Kane County, Utah crossing National Park Service-administered land, BLM-administered land and Utah SITLA-administered land (Figure 1-7).

-The new BPS-3 Transmission Line North alternative would consist of a new 138 kV transmission line from BPS-2 paralleling the south side of U.S. 89 within the Congressionally designated utility corridor west to a new electrical substation on the BPS-3 site at the east side of the Cockscomb geological feature.
+The new BPS-3 Transmission Line North alternative would consist of a new 138 kV transmission line from BPS-2 paralleling the south side of U.S. 89 within the Congressionally designated utility corridor west to BPS-3 at the east side of the Cockscomb geological feature.
 This new 138 kV transmission line alternative would be about 15.7 miles long in Kane County, Utah (Figure 1-7).

-The new BPS-3 Transmission Line South alternative would consist of a new 3-ring switch station along the existing 138 kV Glen Canyon to Buckskin Transmission Line and a new transmission line from the switch station north along an existing BLM road to U.S. 89 and then west along the south side of U.S. 89 within the Congressionally designated utility corridor to a new electrical substation on the BPS-3 site at the east side of the Cockscomb.
+The new BPS-3 Transmission Line South alternative would consist of a new 3-ring switch station along the existing 138 kV Glen Canyon to Buckskin Transmission Line and a new transmission line from the switch station north along an existing BLM road to U.S. 89 and then west along the south side of U.S. 89 within the Congressionally designated utility corridor to BPS-3 at the east side of the Cockscomb.
 This new 138 kV transmission line alternative would be about 12.3 miles long in Kane County, Utah (Figure 1-7).

-The new BPS-3 Underground Transmission Line alternative would consist of a new buried 24.9 kV transmission line (2 circuits) from the upgraded Paria Substation to a new electrical substation at the BPS-3 site on the east side of the Cockscomb geological feature.
+The new BPS-3 Underground Transmission Line alternative would consist of a new buried 24.9 kV transmission line (2 circuits) from the upgraded Paria Substation to BPS-3 on the east side of the Cockscomb geological feature.
 This new underground transmission line would be parallel to the east and south side of U.S. 89 and would be about 4.1 miles long in Kane County, Utah (Figure 1-7).

-The new BPS-3 Alternative Transmission Line North alternative would consist of a new 138 kV transmission line from BPS-2 paralleling the south side of U.S. 89 west to a new electrical substation on the BPS-3 Alternative site near the GSENM east boundary within the Congressionally-designated utility corridor.
+The new BPS-3 Alternative Transmission Line North alternative would consist of a new 138 kV transmission line from BPS-2 paralleling the south side of U.S. 89 west to BPS-3 Alternative near the GSENM east boundary within the Congressionally-designated utility corridor.
 This new 138 kV transmission line alternative would be about 9.3 miles long in Kane County, Utah (Figure 1-7).

-The proposed new BPS-3 Alternative Transmission Line South alternative would consist of a new 3ring switch station along the existing 138 kV Glen Canyon to Buckskin Transmission Line and a new transmission line from the switch station north along an existing BLM road to a new electrical substation on the BPS-3 Alternative site near the GSENM east boundary and within the Congressionally-designated utility corridor.
+The proposed new BPS-3 Alternative Transmission Line South alternative would consist of a new 3ring switch station along the existing 138 kV Glen Canyon to Buckskin Transmission Line and a new transmission line from the switch station north along an existing BLM road to BPS-3 Alternative near the GSENM east boundary and within the Congressionally-designated utility corridor.
 This new 138 kV transmission line alternative would be about 5.9 miles long in Kane County, Utah (Figure 1-7).

-The new BPS-4 Transmission Line alternative would begin at the upgraded Paria Substation and run parallel to the west side of U.S. 89 north to a new electrical substation on the BPS-4 site within the Congressionally designated utility corridor.
+The new BPS-4 Transmission Line alternative would begin at the upgraded Paria Substation and run parallel to the west side of U.S. 89 north to BPS-4 within the Congressionally designated utility corridor.
 This new 138 kV transmission line would be about 0.8 mile long in Kane County, Utah (Figure 1-7).